how to run credit check on tenant

 Another huge benefit of using an tenant screening agency like RentPrep to help with this aspect of your tenant screening is that they can give you context for the information you are seeing.
 Simply looking at a credit check or report might not immediately help you make any decisions, but the agency can make sense of what you’re looking at in their personalized report.

-Find A Tenant-Driven Practice
+Find a Tenant-Driven Practice

 Agencies like us here at RentPrep are what we like to call tenant driven.
 This means that the tenant gives authorization, fills out their information, and chooses who is allowed to see their information.